ewernqvi/mvc_rest_demo/README.md

 ```
 git checkout -f client-angular4
 ```
-Lets start to modify the list service, it will return a promise, since $http does so by default.
+Let's start to modify the list service, it will return a promise, since $http does so by default.
 This means we have to make some small adjustments in the controller following the same pattern as we did for the AdvertismentsDetailCtrl